pkivolowitz/student_accessible_files/1810/projects/p2/README.md

 ## Due date

-The project is due at 12:30 October 8th.
+The project is due at 11:59 PM October 8th.